BitBagCommerce/SyliusElasticsearchPlugin/README.md

 ### Reindexing

 By default, current indexes listen on all Doctrine events.
-You can override these setting by adding these configs to your `config.yml` file:
+You can override this setting for each index by overriding index definition in your `config.yml` file:

 ```yml
 fos_elastica: